encode/uvicorn/docs/deployment.md

   --reload-dir TEXT               Set reload directories explicitly, instead
                                   of using the current working directory.

+  --reload-exclude-dir TEXT       Exclude directories from being watched by
+                                  auto-reloader.

   --reload-delay FLOAT            Delay between previous and next check if
                                   application needs to be.
 Defaults to 0.25s.
                                   [default: 0.25]